ciarantr/ciaran-io/README.md

-# ✨ Engineering Concepts into Code: Turning Big Ideas into Digital Reality
+s# ✨ Engineering Concepts into Code: Turning Big Ideas into Digital Reality

 Hello! 👋 I'm Ciaran, a versatile Full-Stack Developer embarking on an enriching academic journey in Computer Systems Management at Technological University Dublin.
 My solid foundation in full-stack web development was carefully built at Code Institute, equipping me with a wide spectrum of technical skills.